adamfowleruk/mljs/planning.md

   - DONE Bootstrap CSS themed Workplace admin
   - DONE App wide configuration page in workplace app created
   - DONE Create new page in Workplace app working
-  - TEST navigation in workplace app
+  - DONE navigation in workplace app
    - DONE Rewrite rewriter XQuery for Workplace
-   - TEST Detect 'active' page properly
+   - DONE Detect 'active' page properly
-  - BUG assignments only being saved for first item in workplaceadmin configwrapper
+  - DONE BUG assignments only being saved for first item in workplaceadmin configwrapper
-   - Is this because of dropping on the top most drop zone each time (first bottom dz, rest configwrapper dzs)
-    - Thus are the configwrapper drop zones doing nothing wrt adding new widget configs to the context?
-  - TEST Sanity checked all inserting code in context BUG same widget mentioned multiple times in context registration
+  - DONE Sanity checked all inserting code in context BUG same widget mentioned multiple times in context registration
-  - Registering search renderers globally via JS include (not workplace config)
-  - NA App context for app wide settings
+  - DONE Searchcontext to default to loading 'all' search options file if none specified explicitly
-  - IN PROGRESS Page context for page control
+  - DONE Page context for page control
-   - IN PROGRESS Take query string parameters and map to appropriate widget parameters (defaults in app context)
+   - DONE Take query string parameters and map to appropriate widget parameters (defaults in app context)
-   - TEST Manages mapping to widgets, not delegating this to widgets
+   - DONE Manages mapping to widgets, not delegating this to widgets
-   - TEST default doc view page url and params
+   - DONE default doc view page url and params
-   - TEST default semantic explore page and params
+   - DONE default semantic explore page and params
-  - Test content
-   - News monitoring data?
-   - Social media analytics and provenance?
-    - campaign data
-    - Generate who talks to whom triples, with messages sent information and influence score
+   - DEFERRED use method calls instead of setConfiguration on workplace widgets
   - BUG left hand nav height not same as right hand - see JWs fix
   - BUG action config selection for new not drawing
   - BUG entityfacts widget doesn't like unknown classes (Penguin)
+  - TEST BUG not loading facets on MarkLogic Document on workplace explorer page
  - Docs: Remove all uses of the searchpage widget in demos
   - DEFERRED Ensure thinthick layout with embedded column layout works
    - DEFERRED create columns layout for workplace